Legal Professions Regulatory Reform

 Read the news release.

-The Ministry received feedback from individuals and organizations, including members of the public, paralegals, notaries, lawyers, non-profits, regulators, associations, and academics.
+The ministry received feedback from individuals and organizations, including members of the public, paralegals, notaries, lawyers, non-profits, regulators, associations, and academics.

 Read the What We Heard Report (PDF, 480KB)